alexanderchuranov/Metaresc/README.md

 ```

 ##### Bitfields declaration
-For bitfields use keyword `BITFIELD` as a prefix for declaration.
+For bitfields use the keyword `BITFIELD` as a prefix for declaration.

 BITFIELD (type, name, _suffix_, _text\_metadata_, _{ pointer\_on\_resources\_array }_, _resource\_type_, _resources\_array\_size_)

 **type** must be one of integer types including `bool`. `enums` are
-  also represented as an integer types by language design.
+  also represented as integer types by language design.

 Sample declaration as follows: